JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ## JPA Designer

 Once the JPA entity is created, Designer tab appears in the JPA Buddy tool window.
-It splits into two parts called: JPA Palette (1) and JPA Inspector (2).
-The content of these panels is context-depended.
+The content of this tab is context-depended.
+Designer tab splits into two parts called: JPA Palette (1) and JPA Inspector (2).
 The idea of the JPA Palette is to generate attributes, indexes, queries, etc. Meanwhile, JPA Inspector is designed to edit existing attributes, indexes, queries, etc.

 ![jpa-designer](img/jpa-designer.png)